armanriazi/refi/docs/article.md

 # Problem Statement
 The planetary boundary framework, while providing a useful model for measuring change, is not fully accepted by all scientists.
 Some note that because the nine boundaries are all so deeply interconnected, it can be challenging to separate them out and evaluate each individually in a meaningful way.
 This is especially true for land system change, which underpins and influences nearly every other boundary[^26].
 Another criticism is that the land system boundary focuses on forests exclusively, and not on any other ecosystem type[^26].
 Companies that produce and sell major agricultural commodities to address deforestation within their operations and supply chains.
-Tools such as TRASE now provide supply chain mapping, but they don’t yet have the capacity to monitor at the detailed scales needed to change industries and halt deforestation [27].
+Tools such as TRASE now provide supply chain mapping, but they don’t yet have the capacity to monitor at the detailed scales needed to change industries and halt deforestation[^27].

 <figure markdown>
 ![Issues with the Voluntary Carbon Market](https://armanriazi.github.io/refi/assets/attachments/PB.png){ width=600 height=400 align=center }
 <figcaption>Figure 2.
 Planetary Boundary(PB) [27].</figcaption>
 </figure>

 The green zone is the safe operating space, the yellow represents the zone of uncertainty (increasing risk), and the red is a high-risk zone.The planetary boundary itself lies at the intersection of the green and yellow zones.
-The control variables have been normalized for the zone of uncertainty; the center of the figure therefore does not represent values of 0 for the control variables.The control variable shown for climate change is atmospheric CO2 concentration.
+The control variables have been normalized for the zone of uncertainty; the center of the figure therefore does not represent values of zero for the control variables.The control variable shown for climate change is atmospheric CO2 concentration.
 Processes for which global-level boundaries cannot yet be quantified are represented by gray wedges; these are atmospheric aerosol loading, novel entities, and the functional role of biosphere integrity [^26].
 Three of the PBs (climate change, stratospheric ozone depletion, and ocean acidification) remain essentially unchanged from the earlier analysis[^26].